 Here, Roisin 27, tells us how volunteer work in India saw her attending a period ceremony…

 “To be completely honest, before I went to India or had conversations with a charity about their work on women’s health out there, I didn’t really consider myself a feminist or align myself to that term.
 That changed when I was there though.
-I had open discussions with some of the other volunteers about women’s rights in the UK in comparison to India and realised that actually I’m proud to consider myself a feminist.
+I had open discussions with some of the other volunteers about women’s rights in the UK in comparison to India and realized that actually I’m proud to consider myself a feminist.

-“I decided to spend three months in India because I wanted to do some travelling but was put off by the usual Thailand route where you just party and spend loads of money.
+“I decided to spend three months in India because I wanted to do some traveling but was put off by the usual Thailand route where you just party and spend loads of money.
 I wanted to do something that would contribute to a community by helping or working with local people.
-The volunteer programme with the charity Restless Development stuck out for me because they were doing education programmes on sexual health and life skills – that really interested me and the work they were doing with women made me choose to go with them specifically.
+The volunteer program with the charity Restless Development stuck out for me because they were doing education programs on sexual health and life skills – that really interested me and the work they were doing with women made me choose to go with them specifically.
 One of the main objectives of the volunteer work was to encourage social action in communities.
 Giving the local people knowledge so that they could spread it further and make changes themselves within their own community.

 “I really didn’t know what to expect before I went as I’d never been to that part of the world before.
 I imagined I wouldn’t be able to relate to the women out there because our societies are so different.
 I tried to go with as much as an open mind as possible.